relab-services/docker-build-push/README.md

    - Check Dockerfile syntax and dependencies
    - Verify all required files are present in the build context
    - Review build logs for specific error messages

+1. **Environment Variables Not Available**
+   - Verify the `env` parameter is properly formatted as YAML
+   - Check that environment variable names don't contain spaces or special characters
+   - Ensure secrets are properly configured in your repository settings
+   - Review build logs to confirm environment variables are being passed correctly

 ## License